 - Preferred by many: 135-140°F (slightly pink center, very juicy)

-- Signs it’s done: Changes from translucent to opaque and from firm to the touch.
+- Cooked markers: Change from translucent to opaque and from firm to firm to the touch.

 7. Mahi-Mahi